HomeDirectoriesHow do I add my site to a directory?

 City-specific directories often provide excellent ROI for local businesses.
 Every major city has at least one local business directory, and many have several.
 These platforms understand the local market and often rank well for “near me” searches.

 Yelp remains influential despite mixed feelings from business owners.
 Love it or hate it, it’s where many consumers go to research local businesses.
-A complete, optimised Yelp profile can significantly impact your local visibility.
+A complete, optimised Yelp profile can significantly affect your local visibility.

 Success Story: A boutique marketing agency increased their qualified leads by 45% after strategically listing in 12 carefully selected general and niche directories.
 The key was matching their target audience with each directory’s user base and maintaining consistent branding across all listings.

-Authority and Trust Metrics
+Authority and trust metrics

 Directory TypeAverage Domain AuthorityTypical Approval TimeSEO ValueTraffic Potential